BlaneStask/Discrete-Mathematics/README.md

 # Discrete Mathematics and its Applications

 These are the progams from CMPSC360 at Penn State University.
+In this course we worked on the study of logics, data structures and the analysis of algorithms.

 ## Library Headers